This post may contain affiliate links.

 One week ago today, I hopped on a plane to head to Baking with Betty in Minneapolis, Minnesota.
 It was one of those once in a lifetime opportunities.
 I got to go to the General Mills head quarters and cook in the Betty Crocker kitchens.
 There we 30 bloggers who were in attendance.
 I got to meet many beautiful and talented women.
 There were four of us from Utah.
 One happen to be my good blogger friend Jamie from Jamie Cooks It Up.
 The other two were Deborah from Taste and Tell and Jessica from Utah Deal Diva.
 I happen to know both of their blogs.
 It was so fun to hang out with these fantastic women and get to know them.
+In addition, we sample awesome food like fresh lemon cream crepes.

 Photos courtesy of Matt Holland